 To feed increasing domestic demand and also to achieve the export targets of food products, Ministry of Agriculture, Ministry of Food Processing Industry and Agricultural and Processed Food Products Export Development Authority (APEDA) under the Ministry of Commerce are investing a substantial share of the budget to promote technological up-gradation and value addition in all segments of rice, wheat, pulses, oilseeds, spices, dairy & feed, and all other food sectors.
 Maharashtra itself a major producer of cash crops including rice, jwar, bajra, wheat, pulses, oil seeds like groundnut, sunflower and soybean, is an extremely progressive state in terms of adapting modern technologies surrounded by major crop producers of India viz.
 Gujarat, Andhra Pradesh, Telangana and Karnataka.
 Pune, our venue enjoys a location advantage of being close to Mumbai, where India’s biggest cargo complex exists.

-The aim of GrainTech Fair 2018, concurrently with FoodTech Pune 2018 scheduled from 23rd to 25th February 2018 in Pune, is to promote & raise the Indian Food and Grain sector to the highest peak of success.
+The aim of GrainTech Fair 2019, concurrently with FoodTech Pune 2019 in Pune, is to promote & raise the Indian Food and Grain sector to the highest peak of success.